BDeMo/homepage/_pages/about.md

 ♟️ Chess and other Table-top Games,
 🎱 Billiards,
 🎮 Games,
-🔬 Study others besides AI.,
+🔬 Study on interesting topics,